jcass77/WTFIX/README.md

 ## Project Highlights and Goals

 - Built from the ground up for Python 3.
-- Provides custom `Field` and `FieldSet` types for working with FIX tags and field values.
+- Provides custom `Field` and `FieldMap` types for working with FIX tags and field values.
 These types are 'pythonic', implementing many of the standard protocols, and behave as expected when you integrate them in existing Python code.
 - Batteries included - comes with everything that you need to connect to a FIX server and start sending and receiving messages in minutes.
 Provides default implementations for: